Thomas Owen (vegetarian): Personal life and death

-Owen married Mary Batten in 1866; the couple had had four children.
+Owen married Mary Batten in 1866; the couple had four children.
 She died in July 1876.

-He married his second wife Mary Sarah Oliver (née Corney) on 25 July 1878 at All Saints, Old Swan, Lancashire, a widow with one child.
-They also had four children together; two of his sons from this second marriage, Herbert and John, were killed in action during the First World War.
-His second wife contributed to the vegetarian children's magazine, The Dairy Basket, and in 1893 authored a tract on vegetarianism, The Best and Most Nutritional Food.
+Owen married his second wife, Mary Sarah Oliver, on 25 July 1878 at All Saints, Old Swan, Lancashire.
+She was a widow with one child.
+They had four children together.
+Two sons from Owen's second marriage, Herbert and John, were killed in action during the First World War.
+Mary Sarah Owen contributed to the vegetarian children's magazine The Daisy Basket and in 1893 wrote a tract on vegetarianism, The Best and Most Nutritional Food.

-Owen built a Turkish bath in his house, after writing to David Urquhart for advice.
-Owen later authored a pamphlet on how he constructed it.
+Owen built a Victorian-style Turkish bath in his house after writing to David Urquhart for advice.
+He later authored a pamphlet on its construction, which included his celebratory stanzas "Verses composed at midnight, in 200° Fahrenheit, February, 1912".

-Owen died at Oswestry on 26 May 1916, at the age of 78.
+Owen died in Oswestry on 26 May 1916, aged 78.
 He was buried at Oswestry Cemetery on 29 May.